PHARMACY 760 : Literature Review in Pharmaceutical Sciences

 Delivery Mode

-Attendance on campus is required for the oral presentation and introduction lecture.
+Attendance on campus is not required for the introduction lecture and oral presentation.

 Student Feedback